 A kick-off meeting with leadership representation from key economic stakeholders and local government (Refer to Toolkit 1 for a list of potential stakeholders) is essential to the rebuilding effort.
 A professional facilitator should be considered to help develop an agenda and facilitate a productive meeting.

-b.
-Identify the roles and responsibilities of all economic recovery stakeholders c.
-Establish working groups to gather relevant data and information d.
-Produce a complete economic analysis
+2. Identify the roles and responsibilities of all economic recovery stakeholders

 Identify roles and responsibilities among partner organizations for both short- and long-term recovery.
 Part of this process should include assessing the capacity and resources of each organization.